ratals/Pizza-Sales-Prediction-Model/README.md

 Contributing: Contributions and feedback are welcome!
 Please feel free to fork the repository, submit pull requests, or open issues for any suggestions or improvements.

-Code by : Ansh Kapoor
+by : Ansh Kapoor
+(I prepared the data according to me)

 ..
 Please feel free to modify the code and use your own or other datasets, using this code as a reference.